0xAipim/dripedia/en/reservoir.md

 label: Reservoir
 order: -2
 icon: package
 description: DRIP Reservoir offers passive BNB rewards by adding liquidity to the DRIP token.
-Learn more about how its reward structure works.
+Understand the reward structure.
 ---

 # Reservoir
 Earn passive BNB rewards by adding liquidity to the DRIP token.

 ---
-## How does it work?
+### How does it work?
 The Reservoir allows players to earn yield farming rewards by adding DRIP-BNB liquidity to the project's native DEX (decentralized exchange).
 This provides price volatility protection and a rising price floor, as permanently locked liquidity is generated during this process.

 To enter and exit the Reservoir, players must exchange BNB ↔ DROP (a DRIP-BNB LP token).
 A 10% tax is charged on this transaction, that is used for: (2%) buying DROP and distributing it to the players in the Reservoir; (5%) supplying the Reservoir dividend pool, which pays out 2% daily of its balance to players in the Reservoir; (3%) becoming locked liquidity.